mukatee/pypro/README.md

 Installation
 ------------
+"pip3 install pypro-local" for the local version.
+Or just get the source and go with it.
-"pip3 install resource_probes".
+"pip3 install pypro-snmp" for the SNMP version.
 Or just get the source and go with it.

 Data stores
 -----------